 The Arikara are an Indian tribe of the northern group of the Caddoan linguistic family.
 In language, they differ only dialectically from the Pawnee.
-The name Arikara means “horn, referring the tribe’s former custom of wearing the hair with two pieces of bone standing up like horns on each side of their heads.
+The name Arikara means “horn, referring to the tribe’s former custom of wearing the hair with two pieces of bone standing up like horns on each side of their heads.

 When the Arikara left the body of their kindred in the southwest they were associated with the Skidi, one of the tribes of the Pawnee confederacy.
 Tradition and history indicate that at some point in the broad Missouri Valley the Skidi and Arikara parted, the former settling on the Loup River in Nebraska and the latter, continuing northeast where they built on the bluffs of the Missouri River, villages of which traces have been noted nearly as far south as Omaha.

 In their northward movement, they encountered members of the Sioux making their way westward.
 Wars ensued, with intervals of peace and even of an alliance between the tribes.
-When the white race reached the Missouri River they found the region inhabited by Siouan tribes, who said the old village sites had once been occupied by the Arikara.
+When the white race reached the Missouri River, they found the region inhabited by Siouan tribes, who said the old village sites had once been occupied by the Arikara.

 In 1770 French traders established relations with the Arikara, below Cheyenne River, on the Missouri River.
 Lewis and Clark met the tribe 35 years later, reduced in numbers and living in three villages between Grand and Cannonball Rivers, South Dakota.
 By 1851 they had moved up to the vicinity of Heart River.
-The steady westward pressure of the colonists, together with their policy of fomenting intertribal wars, caused the continual displacement of many native communities, a condition that bore heavily on the semi sedentary tribes, like the Arikara, who lived in villages and cultivated the soil.
+The steady westward pressure of the colonists, together with their policy of fomenting intertribal wars, caused the continual displacement of many native communities, a condition that bore heavily on the semi-sedentary tribes, like the Arikara, who lived in villages and cultivated the soil.
 Almost continuous warfare with aggressive tribes, together with the ravages of smallpox during the latter half of the 18th and the beginning of the 19th centuries, nearly exterminated some of their villages.
 The weakened survivors consolidated to form new, necessarily composite villages, so that much of their ancient organization was greatly modified or ceased to exist.
 It was during this period of stress that the Arikara became close neighbors and, finally, allies of the Mandan and Hidatsa.
 In 1804, when Lewis and Clark visited the Arikara, they were disposed to be friendly to the United States, but, owing to intrigues incident to the rivalry between trading companies, which brought suffering to the Indians, they became hostile.

 In 1823 the Arikara attacked an American trader’s boats, killing 13 men and wounding others.
 This led to a conflict with the United States, referred to as the Arikara War, but peace was finally concluded.
 In consequence of these troubles and the failure of crops for two successive years, the tribe abandoned their villages on the Missouri River and joined the Skidi on the Loup River in Nebraska, where they remained two years.